 I am not going to sugar-coat it.
 Parenting is a tough gig.
 No matter if you are a homeschool family or if you choose to send your children to school, you are in charge of the upbringing of a little soul and all that that entails.

-The point of spending time reflecting and writing down a why for your homeschool is so that when those tough moments come in, you are able to find solace in remembering why you made this choice, and gain the strength to follow through on the hard thing you are trying to do.
+The point of spending time reflecting and writing down a mission statement for your homeschool is so that when those tough moments come in, you are able to find solace in remembering why you made this choice, and gain the strength to follow through on the hard thing you are trying to do.

 Remember, our society may tell us that hard things aren’t good or worth doing.
 People may ask us why would we want to homeschool?
 It sounds hard!
 Take the easy way.
 The easy way is the right way.